Why did my Amazon Elasticsearch Service node crash?

 - Avoid sending a large number of requests at the same time.

 - Be sure that you have the appropriate number of shards.
-For more information, see Choosing the Number of Shards.
+For more information about indexing strategy, see Choosing the number of shards.

 - Be sure that your shards are distributed evenly between nodes.

-- When possible, avoid aggregating on text fields.
+- Avoid aggregating on text fields.
 This helps prevent increases in field data.
-The more field data you have, the more heap space is consumed.
+The more field data that you have, the more heap space is consumed.
 Use the GET _cluster/stats API operation to check field data.
+For more information about field data, see the Elasticsearch website.

 - If you must aggregate on text fields, change the mapping type to keyword.
 If JVM memory pressure gets too high, use the following API operations to clear the field data cache: POST /index_name/_cache/clear (index-level cache) and POST */_cache/clear (cluster-level cache).